 That’s an authentic Spanish meat-only recipe (no fish) and the following ingredients list can be easily found on traditional paellas that Spanish families cook like the authentic paella recipe from my grandpa.
-Actually, the traditional meat paella recipe is the one I probably have followed most in my life, usually combining chicken and chopped pork ribs.
+Actually, the traditional recipe for meat paella is the one I probably have followed most in my life, usually combining chicken and chopped pork ribs.

 Meat paella ingredients